-12 Supporting pupils
+15. Supporting pupils

-Pupils who have been bullied will be supported by:

-- Reassuring the pupil and providing continuous support. - Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate. - Working towards restoring self-esteem and confidence. - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through Child and Adolescent Mental Health Services (CAMHS).
+- 15.1.
+Pupils who have been bullied will be supported by: - Reassuring the pupil and providing continuous support. - Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate. - Working towards restoring self-esteem and confidence. - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, and engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through Child and Adolescent Mental Health Services (CAMHS).

+15.2.
 Pupils who have perpetrated the bullying will be helped by:

-- Discussing what happened, establishing the concern and the need to change. - o Informing parents/carers to help change the attitude and behaviour of the child. - o Providing appropriate education and support regarding their behaviour or actions. - o If online, requesting that content be removed and reporting accounts/content to service provider. - Sanctioning, in line with school behaviour/discipline policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), and fixed-term or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Specialist Children's Services, or Child and Adolescent Mental Health Services (CAMHS) as appropriate.
+- Discussing what happened, establishing the concern and the need to change. - Informing parents/carers to help change the attitude and behaviour of the child. - Providing appropriate education and support regarding their behaviour or actions. - If online, request that content be removed and report accounts/content to the service provider. - Sanctioning, in line with School behaviour/discipline policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), and fixed-term or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Specialist Children's Services, or Child and Adolescent Mental Health Services (CAMHS) as appropriate.

-Supporting adults
+16. Supporting adults

-Our school takes measures to prevent and tackle bullying among pupils; however, it is equally important to recognise that bullying of staff and parents, whether by pupils, parents or other staff members, is unacceptable.

-Adults (staff and parents) who have been bullied or affected will be supported by:

-- Offering an immediate opportunity to discuss the concern with the designated safeguarding lead, a senior member of staff and/or the headteacher. - Advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - Where the bullying takes place off school site or outside of normal school hours (including online), the school will still investigate the concern and ensure that appropriate action is taken in accordance with the schools behaviour and discipline policy. - Reporting offensive or upsetting content and/or accounts to the service provider, where the bullying has occurred online. - Reassuring and offering appropriate support. - Working with the wider community and local/national organisations to provide further or specialist advice and guidance.
+- 16.1.Our School takes measures to prevent and tackle bullying among pupils; however, it is equally important to recognise that bullying of staff and parents, whether by pupils, parents or other staff members, is unacceptable. - 16.2.
+Adults (staff and parents) who have been bullied or affected will be supported by: - Offering an immediate opportunity to discuss the concern with the designated safeguarding lead, a senior member of staff and/or the headteacher. - Advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - Where the bullying takes place off the School site or outside of normal School hours (including online), the School will still investigate the concern and ensure that appropriate action is taken in accordance with the School's behaviour and discipline policy. - Reporting offensive or upsetting content and/or accounts to the service provider, where the bullying has occurred online. - Reassuring and offering appropriate support. - Working with the wider community and local/national organisations to provide further or specialist advice and guidance.